Iminoborane: Oligomerization

 Iminoboranes tend to oligomerize, often forming cyclic derivatives.
-Preventing this reaction is the purpose of bulky substituents.
+Bulky substituents can prevent this reaction.
 Five types of oligomerization product are produced: cyclodimers (s, Di), cyclotrimers (borazines, Tr), bicyclotrimers (Dewar borazines, '), cyclotetramers (s, Te), and polymers (polyiminoboranes, Po); which are shown below.
 Which product is dominant depends on the structures of reactants and the reaction conditions.
 Some of the products can be interconverted.

 Addition reactions

 The addition of protic agents is fast and quantitive.
 Boration reaction of iminoboranes is the addition of B-X single bond to B≡N, where -X can be -Cl (chloro-boration), -N_{3} (azido-boration), -SR (thio-boration), -NR2 (amino-boration) and R (alkyl-boration).
 One of these reactions are illustrated here.

 Some electron-rich iminoboranes form adducts with Lewis acids.

 Cycloaddition

 The typical [2+3]-cycloaddition is the addition of B≡N and RN_{3} to give a BN_{4} ring.
 One of the widely investigated [2+2]-cycloadditions is the reaction of aldehydes and ketones.